Mul Mantar

 The Mūl Mantar (ਮੂਲ ਮੰਤਰ, [muːlᵊ mən̪t̪əɾᵊ]) is the opening verse of the Sikh scripture, the Guru Granth Sahib.
-It consists of thirteen words in the Punjabi language, written in Gurmukhi script, and are the most widely known among the Sikhs.
-They summarize the essential teaching of Guru Nanak, thus constituting a succinct doctrinal statement of Sikhism.
+It consists of twelve words in the Punjabi language, written in Gurmukhi script, and are the most widely known among the Sikhs.
+They summarise the essential teaching of Guru Nanak, thus constituting a succinct doctrinal statement of Sikhism.

 It has been variously translated, with the interpretation of the first two words particularly contested.
-These are rendered as "There is one god", "One reality is", "This being is one" and others.
-Sometimes the disagreements include capitalizing g in god, or r in reality, which affects the implied meaning in English.
+These are rendered as "There is one god,” "One reality is,” "This being is one,” and others.
+Sometimes the disagreements include capitalising the “G” in “god,” or the “R” in “reality,” which affects the implied meaning in English.
 Some consider it monotheistic, others monist.
-The general view favors the monotheistic interpretation, but not the Semitic understanding of monotheism.
+The general view favors the monotheistic interpretation, but not the Abrahamic understanding of monotheism.
 It is rather "Guru Nanak's mystical awareness of the one that is expressed through the many."
 The remaining ten words after the first two are literally translated as true name, the creator, without fear, without hate, timeless in form, beyond birth, self-existent, (known by) the grace of Guru.

 The verse is repeated in the Sikh scripture before numerous Shabad, or hymns.
 It existed in many versions in the 16th-century before it was given its final form by Guru Arjan in the 17th century.
 The essential elements of the mantar are found in Guru Nanak's compositions, the various epithets he used for Akal Purakh (Ultimate Reality).

 Etymology

-A mantar comes from the word Mantri or advisor and means "advice".
+A mantar means "formula, succinct doctrinal or sacred words with spiritual meaning".
 The word mūl means "root, main or "fundamental."
-The Mūl Mantar is thus "root advice", or the root advice of how to hold oneself in Sikhism.
+The Mūl Mantar is thus "root formula", or the root statement of Sikhism.